Risa F. Isard

 Biography:

 Isard’s varied industry experiences inform her research.
 She is the founder of RISport, where she consults for sport organizations on issues of equity and inclusion.
 Previously, as the first full-time employee for the Aspen Institute’s Sports & Society Program, she launched and oversaw all community-based initiatives; was founding director of the Project Play Summit, which hosted Michelle Obama and Billie Jean King; developed the first online tool to grow access to sport; related evidence-based findings for sports industry leaders; and consulted for international partners.
-She has also led key community and corporate initiatives national nonprofit KABOOM!, a minor league baseball team, and Brandi Chastain’s nonprofit ReachUp!, as well as holding previous staff roles with Duke Women’s Basketball and the Phoenix Mercury.
+She has also led thought leadership for the national nonprofit KABOOM!.
+She also previously oversaw key community and corporate initiatives for a minor league baseball team and Brandi Chastain’s nonprofit ReachUp! and held staff roles with Duke Women’s Basketball and the Phoenix Mercury.

 Isard received her Ph.D. from the Isenberg School of Management and Mark H. McCormack Department of Sport Management at the University of Massachusetts.
 Her dissertation was titled Women’s Professional Sport and Stigma.
 She previously graduated cum laude from Duke University with a specialized degree in “Social Change at the Intersection of Culture, Gender, and Sports,” simultaneously receiving honors for her original research on the pre-history and early years of Title IX (1969-1975).